Ronald Acuña Jr. Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.59).
+- The White Sox have a 4.60 team ERA that ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to give up 126 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (129 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.